polterguy/lizzie/docs/introduction.md

 creates many advantages, and some disadvantages.
 The _"disadvantage"_ is that you loose type safety while passing arguments around, since the `Arguments` class is simply a wrapper around `List<object>`.
-The advantage is that you have _"polymorphism"_ on all functions in Lizzie, and any function can be changed with any other function.
+The advantage is that you have _"implicit polymorphism"_ on all functions in Lizzie, and any function can be changed with any other function.

 **Notice** - Lizzie is not type safe, but after a while, you will